-The research program began in 2014 and will last 5 years.
-Today, over 150 scientists and technicians from federal, state, tribal, academic, and nonprofit institutions are in the field and in laboratories assessing the condition of juvenile Chinook, coho and steelhead and their marine environment.
+The core research program took place between 2014 and 2019.
+Over 200 scientists and technicians from federal, state, tribal, academic, and nonprofit institutions worked in the field and in laboratories, assessing the condition of juvenile Chinook, coho and steelhead and their marine environment.
+While there was overlap, the studies were grouped as follows: